Gardeners' World: Lead

+In September 2026, Don announced that he would be standing down as the programme's main presenter.

 Co-presenters

 Co-presenters have included: Arit Anderson, Nick Bailey, Chris Baines, JJ Chalmers, Nigel Colborn, Chris Beardshaw, Stefan Buczacki, Flo Headlam, Bob Flowerdew, Alys Fowler, Adam Frost, Diarmuid Gavin, Pippa Greenwood, Clay Jones, John Kelly, Sue Kent, (Note: Born in 1963 with phocomelia of both arms, eight inches long, no thumbs, and seven fingers – three on one hand, four on the other, Kent has appeared as a presenter on the show since 2020, demonstrating her ability to garden using her feet and toes where others would use their hands.)
-Carol Klein, Roy Lancaster, Mark Lane, Rekha Mistry, Arthur Parkinson, Sarah Raven, Advolly Richmond, Liz Rigby, Rod and Rachel Saunders, (Note: The Saunders were murdered in an unrelated robbery two days after their last appearance on the show.
+Carol Klein, Roy Lancaster, Mark Lane, Rekha Mistry, Arthur Parkinson, Sarah Raven, Advolly Richmond, Liz Rigbey, Rod and Rachel Saunders, (Note: The Saunders were murdered in an unrelated robbery two days after their last appearance on the show.
 Bailey and his recording crew were among the last to see the couple alive on February 8, 2018.
 The episode was dedicated in their memory.)
 Peter Seabrook, Gay Search, Geoffrey Smith, Mary Spiller, Joe Swift, Anne Swithinbank, Rachel de Thame, Frances Tophill, Christine Walkden, and Ali Ward.